-A Bombay Sorter also known as a flat sorter is used for high speed automated sortation of small lightweight items.
-These items would be too small and light to be handled by a typical conveyor system and included bagged garments, Jewelry, pharmaceuticals, CDs, mail, books, and small parcels.
+A Bombay Sorter also known as a flat sorter is used for high-speed automated sortation of small lightweight items.
+These items would be too small and light to be handled by a typical conveyor system and includes bagged garments, jewelry, pharmaceuticals, CDs, mail, books, and small parcels.

 Need an Expert Opinion?

 Why a Bombay Sorter Will Work for Your Operations

 Bombay Sorters are typically found in distribution centers that do a lot of direct-to-consumer operations including ecommerce retail, omni-channel distribution and store fulfillment and replenishment.

 The Bombay Sorter handles similar items and operates in the same way that a tilt tray or crossbelt sorter would.
 Bombay Sorters typically have hundreds of sort location making these sorters rather long.
 However, they do make good use of space with sort location as close to each other as 18” center to center.

 These sorters can be engineered to have curves and designed to fit tight warehouse spaces.
 On all three of these sorters the item being sorted can either have an operator manually place items on the sorter or have an automated induction system that handles getting the items on the sorter.

 The Bombay sorter can handle products that other sorters cannot.
 It can handle round or irregularly shaped products that could roll off traditional sorters.
 It is the first choice for retail apparel distribution because it can drop flat apparel bags directly into shipping cartons and require little or no additional packing.
 It is a great solution for the distribution of soft goods, jewelry, and other products that are not fragile and require no wrapping.